“Where we’re going, we don’t need roads.”

 I Was Blind but Now I See

 Kodak invented the first digital camera in 1975.
 Rather than marketing it, they held back because they were afraid it would hurt their film business.
 When digital was getting wide acceptance, they said it would never overtake film (ideas are beyond people and even billion-dollar companies).
 Kodak's motion-picture film sales plummeted 96% between 2006 and 2014.
-They laid-off over 24,000 employees and are in a dash to shift to digital.
+They laid-off over 24,000 employees and eventually went bankrupt.
+(Though now they are trying to innovate with the blockchain, but is it too late?)

 Taxi medallions (licenses) were considered one of the safest and most dependable investments.
 Then services like Uber and Lyft allowed nearly anyone with a car to become a driver.
 Many scoffed at the idea that this could compete with taxis and kept investing.
 The smug "you kids don't know anything" attitude.
 Then the taxi medallion market collapsed.
 This same group decades prior knew something the previous generation who scoffed at taxi medallions didn't know.
 Suckers, they thought; a fool and his money are soon parted.
 Never expecting that one day the roles would be reversed, and they were the new easy marks.
-There's always a fresh new batch of old-thinkers somewhere.
-(Will service-car drivers be caught off guard when driverless cars arrive?)
+There's always a fresh batch of old-thinkers.

 Douglas Adams in The Salmon of Doubt writes: